manoelfneto/CellularAutomata-SIR/README.md

 This code was made by using Python and a library calling pygame to show the interactions between the cells.

 **intalling**

-first of all you have to install pygame, on you terminal type the comand: pip install pygame
+first of all you have to install pygame, on you terminal type the comand: <br />
+pip install pygame
 **end installing**

 This Automata follow somes transictions rules to the cells change the states, it is based on the compartimental models.